 Why Seek Out New Ideas?

 We are creatures of habit.
 And, because we are creatures that like routines, we resist change.
-The only way to grow is to challenge our patterns of belief.
+Therefore, the only way to grow is to challenge our patterns of belief.
 However, organized religion uses our habitual nature to control what we think.
 So, if you want to grow, you’ll need to break old ways of thinking.

 There’s a great debate going on about what spiritual awakening means.
 Just exactly how many people are moving beyond their comfort zones, stretching beyond the pale of organized religion.
-It takes both courage and persistence to challenge the cultural narrative, so if you find yourself at the place where you are questioning this, beneficial for you!
+It takes courage and persistence to challenge the cultural narrative, so if you find yourself at the place where you are questioning this, it is beneficial for you!

 The only way to grow is to seek out new ideas and challenge your ways of thinking.
 Now, this is how you grow!

 Grow Spiritually and Intellectually

 We need to find solutions to global problems.
 We need people seeking new ideas and solutions.
 But, unfortunately, the superstitions of the most popular religions control a significant part of the cultural narrative.
 They fight vigorously to maintain their customer base against the progress of science.
 They are the enemies of progress.
 They fight against the discoveries of the hard sciences and facts to keep you a paying customer.

-The Abrahamic religions (1) control much of the cultural narrative the programs much of the negative bias and prejudice.
+The Abrahamic religions (1) control much of the cultural narrative which programs, negative bias, and prejudice.
 They justify everything from ethnic, religious, and gender discrimination to outright war and genocide.
 These religions are Christianity, Islam, and Judaism.

 Here is a chart of religions by population (2).

 Perhaps you are one of those who aren’t satisfied with the answers or the circular logic often used to support the most popular approaches to spirituality.
 Instead, take steps to become a Freethinker.
 Learn to grow spiritually and intellectually by creating your path.